Get a sign-up bonus of £20

 Spend at least £20 to receive bonus.

 Once you have your card, add money to your account and spend at least £20 within a month of opening your account to receive a £20 bonus.
-The money will be transferred to your account within 3 business days.
+The money will be transferred to your account within 3 working days.

 How to use Revolut’s £60 invite-a-friend program